Welcome to Falkland Estate

 *extract from Kenny Taylor's 'Falkland Estate, an unfolding history'

 Take a walk with a difference!
 An (up to) two hour walk through the upland landscape of Falkland Estate.
-Audio walks were created by sound artists David Chapman and Louise K Wilson who have been working with us over the last two years to research, explore and uncover the sonic properties of the estate.
+Audio walks were created by sound artists David Chapman and Louise K Wilson who worked with us in 2009-2012 to research, explore and uncover the sonic properties of the estate.

-MP3 players available from our offices or download to your own player (MP3 files in Zip archive 62MB) There is also a downloadable map to help you on your way.
+You can download the recording (MP3 files in Zip archive 62MB) There is also a downloadable map to help you on your way.

 Directions - on foot